Computational tools for twisted topological Hochschild homology of equivariant spectra: Introduction

 \subsection{Acknowledgements}

 This paper is one part of the authors' Women in Topology III project.
 A second part of that project will appear in a separate article \cite{AGHKK}.
 We are grateful to the organizers of the Women in Topology III workshop, as well as to the Hausdorff Research Institute for Mathematics, where much of this research was carried out.
 We are grateful to Mike Hill and Dylan Wilson for many enlightening discussions related to this work.
-We also thank Christy Hazel, Asaf Horev, Clover May, and Foling Zou for helpful conversations.
+We also thank Christy Hazel, Asaf Horev, Dan Isaksen, Clover May, and Foling Zou for helpful conversations.
+The authors also thank an anonymous referee for helpful comments and for catching an error in a previous draft.
 The second author was supported by NSF grant DMS-1810575.
 The Women in Topology III workshop was supported by NSF grant DMS-1901795, the AWM ADVANCE grant NSF HRD-1500481, and Foundation Compositio Mathematica.